Conference Speaker Series Presenters 2020

 Among her numerous awards and commendations are the B’nai B’rith International Great American Traditions Award, the Clara Barton Award from the American Red Cross, Alumnus of the Year 2007 from University of Detroit Mercy Law School, and is a recent honoree at Michigan Children’s Heroes Night for her lifetime of service to women and children.
 Denise Ilitch’s passion for affordable, accessible, quality education comes not only from her own experience as a first generation student, but also her children.
 Ms. Ilitch is the proud mother of two, one of whom graduated as a Wolverine.

-U of M Law Professor and Media Legal analyst: Barbara McQuade
+Barbara McQuade: U of M Law Professor and Media Legal analyst, Former US Attorney for the ED of Mi

 Barbara L. McQuade, BA ’87, JD ’91, is a professor from practice.
 Her interests include criminal law, criminal procedure, national security, data privacy, and civil rights.
 From 2010 to 2017, Professor McQuade served as the U.S attorney for the Eastern District of Michigan.
 Appointed by President Barack Obama, she was the first woman to serve in her position.
 Professor McQuade also served as vice chair of the Attorney General’s Advisory Committee and co-chaired its Terrorism and National Security Subcommittee.
 As U.S. attorney, she oversaw cases involving public corruption, terrorism, corporate fraud, theft of trade secrets, civil rights, and health care fraud, among others.
 Professor McQuade also serves as a legal analyst for NBS News and MSNBC.
 Her work has appeared in The Washington Post, Foreign Policy, Lawfare, Just Security, Slate, and National Public Radio, and she has been quoted in The New York Times, Time, Newsweek, Politico, and other publications.